AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 We quote the press release below:

-"[T]he company has made the strategic decision to use the intended commercial GMP derived product in all future studies of the company's proprietary gene therapy candidate, AVXS-101, including the planned spinal muscular atrophy (NYSE:SMA) Type 2 trial."
+"[T]he company has made the strategic decision to use the intended commercial GMP derived product in all future studies of the company's proprietary gene therapy candidate, AVXS-101, including the planned spinal muscular atrophy (SMA) Type 2 trial."

 And then nestled away a little lower in the PR without acknowledging the timeline of their planned study in SMA Type 2 Patients was just delayed from the guidance they gave as recently as November, AVXS had this gem: